MicrosoftDocs/Dynamics-365-Operations.nl-nl/core/get-started/glossary.md

 ###### <a name="cost-variance"></a>**kostenafwijking**

-Het verschil tussen een verwachte kosten en de werkelijke kosten.
+Het verschil tussen de verwachte kosten en de werkelijke kosten.

 ###### <a name="costing"></a>**kostprijsberekening**